Cruises are a very popular way to escape. From family vacations, to solo trips at sea, cruises offer a host of entertainment and relaxation options.

 You can’t smoke in your cabin, on the deck, or anywhere except in the designated smoking areas.
 Observe the protocols, and don’t try to be sneaky.
 A ship catching fire on the high seas can be hazardous, to say the least.
 Also, don’t use any heating apparatus in your cabin unless it is permitted.

 To conclude, there is a lot onboard a cruise ship to entertain you and make your trip memorable.
-Do your best to make the most of these opportunities, and observe these simple and basic safety rules.
+Now that you know the cruise safety tips you should not ignore, do your best to make the most of these opportunities, and observe these simple and basic safety rules.
 This will ensure that you have a trip that is memorable for all the right reasons.

 We are sorry that this post was not useful for you!